Get Tech Tips

 Please note the two things that must be completed before using a motor puller: sanding the shaft and lubrication.
 Guess what…

 That’s all you need to do to remove a shaft!

 - Sand the motor shaft until shiny and smooth.

-- (Optional) Slightly push the wheel down the shaft to sand the portion of the shaft that was previously unreachable, which may have a lip that needs to be sanded down.
+- (Optional) Slightly push the wheel down the shaft to sand the portion of the previously unreachable shaft, which may have a lip that needs to be sanded down.

 - Gravity is your friend.
 Let the motor fall out of the assembly.
 A shake or two may be required.

 Voila!
 Those are steps a technician needs to do before using a motor puller, yet 90% of the time, those steps are all that’s needed to do the job.

 One extra tip: Blow off the sandpaper/rust debris before applying the lubricant, and don’t apply lubricant before you sand the shaft.
 The debris can get stuck and make things even more difficult, and sandpaper saturated in WD-40 doesn’t do much good.